DivyaMusale24/privacyops_automation_toolkit_DM/README.md

 - Metabase/Redash integration for advanced analytics

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the (https://github.com/DivyaMusale24/privacyops_automation_toolkit_DM/blob/main/LICENSE) file for details.